toritotony/ODE-Budworm-Bifurcation-Diagram/README.md

 r\left(1-\frac{P}{N}\right) = \frac{P}{1+P^2}.
 $$

-### 2. Saddle–Node Bifurcation Condition
+### 2. Bifurcation Condition

-A bifurcation occurs when the two equilibria merge into one.
+This bifurcation (known as a saddle node bifurcation) occurs when the two equilibria merge into one.
 In addition to the equilibrium condition, we require that the derivative with respect to P is zero:

 $$
 \frac{d}{dP}\left[r\left(1-\frac{P}{N}\right)-\frac{P}{1+P^2}\right] = 0.